jigglepuff/StlOpenDataEtl/README.md

 ### Setup your Virtual Environment (venv)

-There are a lot of resources for doing this online, but I recommend the following (espeically if you're using VSCode):
+There are a lot of resources for doing this online, but I recommend the following (especically if you're using VSCode):

 #### Virtual Environment